sei-international/LEAPMacro.jl/docs/src/dynamics.md

 ```math
 \hat{\omega}_i = \hat{w} - \hat{\lambda} - \pi_g.
 ```
+[^2]: The [Kaldor-Verdoorn law](https://www.encyclopedia.com/social-sciences/applied-and-social-sciences-magazines/verdoorns-law) states that the growth rate of labor productivity is an increasing function of the growth rate of output.
+In its original form it applies only to manufacturing, and the influences are weaker in services and agriculture.
+In the Macro model, an economy-wide labor productivity rate is specified as an increasing function of the GDP growth rate.

 ## [Intermediate demand coefficients](@id dynamics-intermed-dmd-coeff)
 By default, intermediate demand coefficients are kept at their initial values: ``\overline{D}_{ki} = \underline{D}^\text{init}_{ki}``.
 However, optionally, they can be endogenized through a cost share-induced technological change mechanism[^1].
 The growth rates of the coefficients are calculated as